rems-project/cn-tutorial/docs/getting-started/case-studies/imperative-queues.md

 them into a sequence.
 We take the result from `QueueAux` and `snoc` on the very last element.

-{{ todo("BCP: Explain the asserts.
-(Why) are they useful for testing?
-If they are not useful, make a testing-only version that omits them!
-Ditto the QueueAux predicate below.") }}
+{{ todo("BCP: The asserts here are not needed, but the ones above and below are.
+Do we keep them and explain them?
+What is the explanation??") }}

 Finally, the `QueueAux` predicate recurses down the list of cells and returns a list of their contents.